dbeck/dbeck.github.io/_posts/2015-11-11-Scalesmall-Experiment-Begins.markdown

 Round3: N1 (M) -> N5, N2 (M) -> N6, N3 (M) -> N7, N4 (M) -> N8
 ```

-The idea is that when N1 sends the M message to N2 it would pass along a list of nodes that N2 is supposed to forward M. N2 would do the same, when it sends M to N4.
+The idea is when N1 sends the M message to N2 it would pass along a list of nodes that N2 is supposed to forward M to.
+N2 would do the same, when it sends M to N4.

 The algorithm would be simple.
 When N1 has the list of nodes, in each round it would half the node list and pass the remainder to a new node.